 For some, this might mean to considerably reduce their weights, but I assure you, it’s worth it!

-Your chest will get stretched more and is accordingly exposed to heavier forces because the part where the barbell touches your chest and you’re pushing it up again clean, is by far the toughest.
+Your chest will get a better stretch and is even exposed to heavier forces as the toughest point is when the barbell touches your chest and you’re pushing it up from ground zero.

 You should lift heavy BUT only weights that you can control